top of page

 Associate Clinical Mental Health Counselor

-Hi, my name is Amy Berry, and I’m an Associate Clinical Mental Health Counselor (ACMHC) with a deep passion for helping individuals, couples, and families navigate life’s challenges and find meaningful growth along the way.
+Amy Berry is an Associate Clinical Mental Health Counselor (ACMHC) with a deep passion for helping individuals, couples, and families navigate life’s challenges and find meaningful growth along the way.

-I earned my Bachelor’s degree in Psychology with a minor in Child Development from Weber State University and went on to complete my Master’s in Clinical Mental Health Counseling at Liberty University.
+She earned her bachelor’s degree in Psychology with a minor in Child Development from Weber State University and went on to complete her master’s degree in Clinical Mental Health Counseling at Liberty University.

-In my work, I draw from a variety of therapeutic approaches—including Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and other evidence-based techniques—tailoring each session to meet my clients’ unique goals and needs.
-I’m also trained in Accelerated Resolution Therapy (ART), which allows me to support clients who have experienced trauma in a safe and effective way.
+In her work, Amy draws from a variety of therapeutic approaches, including Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and other evidence-based techniques.
+She tailors each session to meet the unique goals and needs of her clients.
+Amy is also trained in Accelerated Resolution Therapy (ART), allowing her to support clients who have experienced trauma in a safe and effective manner.

-My goal is always to create a warm, supportive, and nonjudgmental space where you can feel safe to be yourself, explore openly, and feel empowered to grow.
+Amy’s goal is to create a warm, supportive, and nonjudgmental environment where clients feel safe to be themselves, explore openly, and feel empowered to grow.

-What I love most about being a counselor is witnessing the progress my clients make—whether it’s through small, meaningful steps or life-changing breakthroughs.
-It’s truly an honor to walk alongside you on your healing journey.
+What Amy enjoys most about being a counselor is witnessing the progress her clients make—whether through small, meaningful steps or life-changing breakthroughs.
+She considers it a true honor to walk alongside her clients on their healing journeys.

 Picture.jpg

-Hello!
-Samantha Baer is an Associate Clinical Mental Health Counselor.
-Samantha has always had a passion for helping people and counseling is something she holds close to her heart.
-She started her mental health journey at Sutton Counseling in March of 2022.
-Samantha is currently in the process of becoming fully licensed as a Clinical Mental Health Counselor.
+Samantha Baer is a Clinical Mental Health Counselor with a deep passion for helping others.
+Counseling is something she holds close to her heart, and she began her mental health journey at Sutton Counseling in March 2022.
 Samantha specializes in Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Neurofeedback, Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), and Accelerated Resolution Therapy (ART).
-Samantha also has training in Acceptance and Commitment Therapy (ACT) and Habit Reversal Techniques to address Obsessive Compulsive Disorder (OCD) and Trichotillomania.
-Trichotillomania involves frequent and repetitive hair pulling and/or skin picking.
-Samantha utilizes a great deal of mindfulness in her sessions with clients as she believes it is the first step to fully understanding oneself and experiences.
-Her passion is in counseling and helping people, and while it may not work with every client, if she can make them smile or laugh, she believes she achieved her goal.
+She also has training in Acceptance and Commitment Therapy (ACT) and Habit Reversal Techniques to address Obsessive-Compulsive Disorder (OCD) and Trichotillomania, which involves repetitive hair pulling and/or skin picking.

-Samantha started her education at Weber State University and obtained her bachelor's degree in Psychology with a double minor in Criminal Justice and Sociology.
-She then attended Walden University for her master’s in Clinical Mental Health Counseling.
-Samantha has a high level of passion for her work and will engage in various training courses in the future to expand her education.
-Samantha fully believes that she cannot have too many approaches in her toolbox to assist clients in the progress they desire.
+Samantha began her education at Weber State University, where she earned her bachelor’s degree in Psychology with double minors in Criminal Justice and Sociology.
+She later attended Walden University to complete her master’s degree in Clinical Mental Health Counseling.
+Samantha is highly passionate about her work and plans to continue pursuing additional training opportunities to expand her knowledge and skills.
+She believes there can never be too many tools or approaches available to help clients achieve the progress they desire.

 20250414_105614.jpg